Lost-Outpost/Telsera/CONFIGURATION.md

 ## ENB Settings

-You should only ever enable exactly one ENB preset at a time.
-Changing ENB presets is not officially supported, but if you'd like to make adjustments to the ENB included in Telsera, the keybinds are the following:
+If you'd like to make adjustments to the ENB included in Telsera, the keybinds are the following:

 <kbd>F11</kbd> - Opens up the ENB menu (press again to close).